Naale program: Application

-Academic tracks

-There are two academic tracks available - regular (choice of a secular or religious school, 3 or 4 years) and advanced (the Anieres program - secular, 4 years).

-Regular academic track

-Available for almost every eligible Naale applicant who passed the entrance psychological examination.
-After the first year during which the students master basic Hebrew there is a math exam and depending on its results the students are subdivided into sections which will study 3 (the lowest level), 4 or 5 point math.
-The 4 or 5 point level math is frequently a requirement to enter an Israeli university.

 Anieres program

 The Anieres program is part of Naale, the school is located in Nahalal.
 There is an additional "quantitative thinking" written entrance exam the candidates take, if they fail they can still go to a regular school.

 On the top of the Naale program it claims to include "a free university degree in science or engineering" subject to certain conditions, namely, if Anieres students achieve sufficient Bagrut and psychometry scores for the chosen field in science or engineering, in addition to the army Atuda program which is also available for the rest of the Naale schools it has the second option of "full military service followed by studies at the Technion, subject to compliance with the admission requirements".

-Since the Anieres program is geared towards an academic degree its students don't have the lowest 3 point level math as an option.

 During the study years

-Each student enrolled into the program receives a scholarship funded by the Israeli Ministry of Education.

-The scholarship includes the first flight to Israel upon admittance into the program, full tuition, health insurance, pocket money, room and board and other necessities.

-Since the students are minors, they stay most of the time on the boarding school premises.
-To venture outside both permission of the student's Naale instructor and parental approval are required.
-Some students are matched to volunteer host families with whom they can spend an "open" Shabbat.

 There are rules prohibiting alcohol, drugs, and any forms of violence.
 Such are the regulations of the Israeli Ministry of Education, and they are implemented by the administration of Naale in coordination with each boarding school.

-As with every boarding school arrangement not all disciplinary aspects which are claimed to be enforced can be controlled in practice especially for higher grades, for example smoking is not an actual ground for the dismissal from the program.
-While there is zero tolerance as to drugs, alcohol consumption occasionally may happen.

 After graduation

-At the end of the program, graduates can choose to stay in Israel and make Aliyah or choose to return abroad except for Israeli citizens (e.g. those ascribed automatic citizenship in accordance with Israeli citizenship law) who must serve in the army after the graduation.